MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-build-task.md

 ![Screenshot of the test result example.](media/test-results-example.png)

-#### Stage: Package extension and publish build artifacts
+#### Stage: Package the extension and publish build artifacts

 1. Add "Use Node CLI for Azure DevOps (tfx-cli)" to install the tfx-cli onto your build agent.
-1. Add "npm" task with install command and target the folder with the package.json file.
+1. Add the "npm" task with the "install" command and target the folder with the package.json file.
-1. Add "Bash" task to compile the TypeScript into JavaScript.
+1. Add the "Bash" task to compile the TypeScript into JavaScript.
-1. Add "Query Extension Version" task to query the existing extension version.
+1. Add the "Query Extension Version" task to query the existing extension version.
 Use the following inputs:
     - Connect to: Visual Studio Marketplace
     - Visual Studio Marketplace (Service connection): Service Connection
     - Publisher ID: ID of your Visual Studio Marketplace publisher